Kulanu: 20th Knesset

 The party competed for the first time in the election for the 20th Knesset of Israel.
 It became the fifth-largest party, earning 315,202 votes, or 7.49% of the total votes cast.
 The party's showing earned it 10 mandates in the 120 member Knesset.

 Kulanu was the only centrist party to join Netanyahu's fourth government.
 In coalition negotiations, it won control of the Finance Ministry, the Construction and Housing Ministry and the Environmental Protection Ministry; the directorships of the Israel Land Authority and the Planning Authority; and the chairmanship of the Knesset's Labor, Welfare and Health Committee.
 Kahlon also effectively blocked the advancement of two legislative proposals aimed at weakening the status of the Supreme Court.
 Despite its control of the Finance Ministry, analysts expected it to be very difficult for the narrow, 61-seat parliamentary majority to pass the economic initiatives championed by Kulanu.

-In January 2016, The New York Times published an op-ed by MK Yoav Galant in which he describes how important he believes it is for Jewish and Arab leaders to come together in promoting peace and equality in their shared country.
+In January 2016, The New York Times published an op-ed by MK Yoav Gallant in which he describes how important he believes it is for Jewish and Arab leaders to come together in promoting peace and equality in their shared country.
 As part of that effort, he and MK Ayman Odeh, leader of the Joint List alliance of Arab parties, together visited several Arab Israeli towns, noting: "Together, we examined first-hand the challenges facing Arab Israeli communities so that we could bring about solutions."